 • STOP serving them immediately.
 If the customer has wandered in from another bar or restaurant, you can refuse to serve them.
 They may claim you’re acting illegally, but you're not.
 You are acting responsibly.

-• Offer the customer some coffee and some food, as an alternative to a drink.• Call a cab or another ride home for the customer.
-Do not let them drive!• If a customer becomes belligerent or angry, escort them outside of the restaurant and call the police, who can look after the customer, until he or she is safe and sober.
+• If a customer becomes belligerent or angry, escort them outside of the restaurant and call the police, who can look after the customer, until they are safe and sober.

 Ensuring that your staff is trained to handle customers who have had too much to drink can help stop any trouble before it starts.